5ouma/dotfiles/README.md

 <br>

 <h1 align="center">dotfiles</h1>
-<p align="center">This is a repository that includes my zsh and vim and other settings, plugins, etc and setup.</p>
+<p align="center">This is a repository that includes my zsh, vim and other settings, plugins, etc and setup.</p>

 <br><br>